luismaf/bluetooth-dual-boot/README.md

 ```
  4. Power off the bluetooth device.
  5. Now boot to Ubuntu, you can disable the Bluetooth if you want to.
- 6. Edit the `ubuntu_keys.py` script, replace the mocked values with the ones generated in `win_keys.txt`.
+ 6. Edit the `ubuntu_keys.py` script, replace the mock values with the ones generated in `win_keys.txt`.
 For example:
  ```
 LTK = "af,ba,0b,39,32,66,c0,cc,17,b6,dc,da,cc,4f,5e,1f"
 KeyLength = "00000010"
 ERand = "20,dd,df,fa,77,9a,67,11"
 EDIV = "0000f374"
 IRK = "4f,d5,a1,5a,43,c2,9f,d4,7f,e0,43,ad,8a,af,3b,27"
  ```
- 6. Open a Terminal and run the script `python ubuntu_keys.py`.
+ 6. Open a *Terminal* and run the script `python ubuntu_keys.py`.
 If you need to install Python, use this command `sudo apt-get install python`.
-This 'll output something like this:
+This will output something like this:
  ```
  [IdentityResolvingKey]
 Key=4FD5A15A43C29FD47FE043AD8AAF3B27